aarpitdubey/resume/ineuron/1_Automatic_Number_Plate_Recognition_Project/README.md

 Create a logger folder to get all the logs of our application
 ![img](./output/loggerfilecreated.gif)

-And then, create a `__init__.py` and initial the code.
+And then, create a `__init__.py` and in same way we can create each folder manually and then put `__init__.py` file with some code.

-Or their is another way creating a `template.py` file to proceed the same let's try the 2nd approach first because it's a simple approach or naive approach
+Or their is another way creating a `template.py` file to proceed the same but in little automated way let's try the 2nd approach first because it is a simple approach and our work and client's work become easier.

 Create a `template.py` file and type the below code to get the path

 ```python
 import os